Federal Partnership Program

 The State of North Dakota has been participating in the federal/state long-term care partnership program since 2007.
-The North Dakota Long-Term Care Partnership Program is a collaboration between state government and insurance companies.
+The North Dakota Long-Term Care Partnership Program is a collaboration between the state government and insurance companies.
 Under this partnership, consumers who purchase qualifying long-term care insurance policies can access Medicaid coverage while retaining assets they would normally first be required to spend on their long-term care.

 This is what is referred to as “dollar-for-dollar” asset protection or “asset disregard”.
-This additional asset protection allows you to keep assets you would normally would not be allowed to keep if you didn’t have a policy and had to spend your own assets for care.
+This additional asset protection allows you to keep assets you would normally not be allowed to keep if you didn’t have a policy and had to spend your own assets for care.
 Even a small policy can provide solid asset protection providing you and your family with additional peace-of-mind.

 Most states have reciprocity with other states' long-term-care partnership programs including North Dakota.
 This means if you move from or to North Dakota your partnership asset protection follows you as well.

 Long-Term Care Medicaid spend down is $3,000.
 A spouse’s minimum asset allowance is $126,420.
 Your spouse’s minimum monthly income allowance is $2,267.00*

 For more information about the Medicaid program visit www.medicaid.gov.

 In addition, North Dakota consumers enjoy additional peace-of-mind as the state has adopted Long-Term Care Insurance Rate Stability Rules.
 These rules, developed the National Association of Insurance Commissioners, makes it much harder for an insurance company to get an approved rate increase.